Service Fabric terminology overview

 - Stateful: Use a stateful service when you want Service Fabric to manage your service's state via its Reliable Collections or Reliable Actors programming models.
-Specify how many partitions you want to spread your state over (for scalability) when creating a named service.
-Also specify how many times to replicate your state across nodes (for reliability).
+When you create a named service, specify how many partitions you want to spread your state over for scalability.
+Also specify how many times to replicate your state across nodes, for reliability.
 Each named service has a single primary replica and multiple secondary replicas.
-You modify your named service's state by writing to the primary replica.
-Service Fabric then replicates this state to all the secondary replicas keeping your state in sync.
+You modify your named service's state when you write to the primary replica.
+Service Fabric then replicates this state to all the secondary replicas to keep your state in sync.
 Service Fabric automatically detects when a primary replica fails and promotes an existing secondary replica to a primary replica.
 Service Fabric then creates a new secondary replica.

 Service package: A disk directory containing the service type's

 ServiceManifest.xml file.
 This file references the code, static data, and configuration packages for the service type.
 The files in the service package directory are referenced by the application type's

 ApplicationManifest.xml file.
-For example, a service package could refer to the code, static data, and configuration packages that make up a database service.
+For example, a service package might refer to the code, static data, and configuration packages that make up a database service.

-Named Service: After creating a named application, you can create an instance of one of its service types within the cluster by specifying the service type (using its name/version).
+Named service: After you create a named application, you can create an instance of one of its service types within the cluster.
+You specify the service type by using its name/version.
 Each service type instance is assigned a URI name scoped under its named application's URI.
 For example, if you create a "MyDatabase" named service within a "MyNamedApp" named application, the URI looks like:

 "fabric:/MyNamedApp/MyDatabase".
 Within a named application, you can create several named services.
-Each named service can have its own partition scheme and instance/replica counts.
+Each named service can have its own partition scheme and instance or replica counts.

 Code package: A disk directory containing the service type's executable files, typically EXE/DLL files.
 The files in the code package directory are referenced by the service type's

 ServiceManifest.xml file.
-When a named service is created, the code package is copied to the node or nodes selected to run the named service.
-Then the code starts running.
+When you create a named service, the code package is copied to the node or nodes selected to run the named service.
+Then the code starts to run.
 There are two types of code package executables: